rranjan14/Personal-Expenses/README.md

 # Personal-Expenses
-UI for an app to save expenditures on daily basis
+UI built using flutter to save expenditures on daily basis.

+# Using the UI
+- clone the repository
+- create a new flutter project
+- replace corresponding directories and files
+- connect device
+- use command flutter-run for running the app.